 Hook: Your opening lines are known as your hook.
 Knowing how to write a hook is what will draw your reader to the end.

 Body: You can expand this type of generalized "setup" with another sentence or two.

 Thesis Statement: The end of your introductory paragraph contains one very important element: your thesis statement.
 This will close the first paragraph on a strong point and set up the body of the essay.
 Every point you make within the body of your essay must relate back to your thesis statement.
 Thesis statement examples can give you inspiration, too.

 In the body of your essay, you'll present a series of supporting details to defend your argument.
 This can include any or all of the following:

-The best way to visualize the body of your argumentative essay is to commit to three claims.
-Make three claims, or statements, and back them up with three pieces of supporting information.
-Here's one example:
+The best way to visualize the body of your argumentative essay is to commit to three claims and back them up.

 Narratives are another nice avenue, in terms of evidence.
-You can share someone's testimony, or even your own.
-If you're able to offer a striking quote from an authority, that would also serve as a nice bit of evidence.
+You can share someone's testimony or even your own.

-In an argumentative essay, however, you must address the opposing side's opinions on the matter.
+In an argumentative essay, you must address the opposing side's opinions on the matter.
 Believe it or not, this will make your own argument stronger.
 It demonstrates you're not blind to the issue and are prepared to stand strong.
 Here, you'll state an opposing view (or more) and then refute it.
 You might use pathos, ethos, and logos to do this.